WELOIN/k8s-share-access/README.md

 2. Creates a ServiceAccount in the `shared-access` namespace
 3. Creates Roles with specified permissions in each selected namespace
 4. Creates RoleBindings to link the ServiceAccount to the Roles
-5. Optionally creates ClusterRole and ClusterRoleBinding for cluster-wide access
+5. Creates ClusterRole with namespace listing + optional cluster-wide access
 6. Generates a token and creates a kubeconfig file

 ## License